Console is a minimal, responsive and light theme for Hugo inspired by Linux console. (more)

 After months of building infrastructure and hitting walls, after documenting why Personal AI is harder than it looks, after questioning what it even means for an AI to “know” someone, I feel I am stuck.
 I feel like I am at a crossroads with multiple paths forward, none clearly superior, each with its own trade-offs that will only become apparent after you have traveled far into it.

 This paper is an inflection point in my series.
-My previous paper have been written after the fact, they documented what I discovered.
+My previous papers have been written after the fact, they documented what I discovered.
 Now we have caught up - this paper documents the decision point itself - the messy middle where theoretical understanding meets practical choices, where vision meets implementation constraints, where perfect becomes the enemy of good enough.

 Sep 21, 2025